irrealis/r-datascience-samples-and-guidelines/04-exploratory-data-analysis/03-plotting-systems-in-r/README.md

     - Use of panel functions and subscripts is unwieldy, requires intense prep.
     - Cannot "add" to plot once created.

-What are pros and cons of the "`lattice`" plotting system in R?
+What are pros and cons of the "`ggplot2`" plotting system in R?
 - Pros:
     - Default mode makes many choices for your.
     - Highly customizable.